atomprobe-tc/ifes_apt_tc_data_modeling/README.md

 python -m pip list
 ```

-### Additional steps to perform when you are a developer or wish to work with jupyter notebooks
+### Additional steps to perform when you are a developer

 ```
 python -m pip install -e ".[dev]"